EuroProofNet/europroofnet.github.io/_pages/WG6/Genova/meeting.md

 * Funding request: Friday 7 March
 * Registration: Friday 21 March

+**Submission of talk proposals**:
+Please fill out [this form]() to submit a proposal for a contributed talk.

 **Registration & funding:**
 To register, please fill out [this form]().
 The form also gives the option to submit a funding request.
 Funding consists of reimbursement of travel expenses and a daily allowance for the meeting's dates.
 Recepits of travel and accommodation expenses have to be provided.
 The daily allowance has been fixed to 140 euros.
 We reccomend those interesed in applying to read the official information regarding reimbursement available [here](../reimbursement-rules).
+In particular, note you will have to register as a memeber of EuroProofNet to receive funding.

 **Local information:** Coming soon.